10 common mistakes that could ruin your enrichment analysis

 Figure 2A.
 Impact of background list on the number of significant gene sets.
 100 simulations.

 Figure 2C.
 Impact of background list on the number of significant gene sets.
 Example dataset.
-The correct background based on the implementation of detection threshold is labelled 'bg', while the incorrect whole genome background is lebelled 'bg*'.
+The correct background based on the implementation of detection threshold is labelled 'bg', while the incorrect whole genome background is labelled 'bg*'.

 3. Using a tool that doesn’t report enrichment scores